 - Road tax – this can be done online instantly, here: https://www.gov.uk/vehicle-tax

 - Insurance – you can set up the policy over the phone or online to be effective immediately (bear in mind, a valid policy requires all of the above to be sorted also).
-If you’ll be travelling to the middle of nowhere, with no internet or phone signal (or it’s not in office hours), you can also set up a policy to start at a later date (typically within 30 days of enquiring).
+If you’ll be traveling to the middle of nowhere, with no internet or phone signal (or it’s not during office hours), you can also set up a policy to start at a later date (typically within 30 days of enquiring).
 To do this, you’ll need all of the vehicle details including the registration number and a start date & time.

-- Breakdown cover – not essential, but if it’s a second hand bike you’ll be thrown in the deep end if you ride away on a bike/scooter that breaks down 100 miles from home.
+- Breakdown cover – not essential, but if it’s a second-hand bike you’ll be thrown in the deep end if you ride away on a bike/scooter that breaks down 100 miles from home.
 Get it sorted with your insurance, I’d say!

 But what about my riding gear?
 Plus, how will I even get there?